haziqmalikssh/Arduino-Projects/01 Basic/Project 12 IR Reciever/README.md

 4. Point an IR remote at the receiver and press buttons to test.

 ## Code Explanation
-The code in the repository uses an IR library (e.g., IRremote) to decode signals.
+The code in the repository uses an IR library to decode signals.
 It:
 - Initializes the IR receiver on a specified pin.
 - Listens for incoming IR signals.
 - Outputs the decoded values to the Serial Monitor.